daos-stack/daos/docs/admin/rebuild_controls.md

-Although the self-healing policy can control whether a rebuild will occur, occasionally an administrator may need to stop a rebuild already started and restart it later with a "rebuild start" command (or, perform an alternate action/rebuild such as direct reintegration).
+Although the self-healing policy can control whether a rebuild will occur, occasionally an administrator may need to stop a rebuild already started and restart it later with a `rebuild start` command (or, perform an alternate action/rebuild such as direct reintegration).
 For this purpose, DAOS provides the following interactive rebuild control command-line interfaces: